 Economics is a versatile field.
 At Memorial University, we offer applied economics courses in a wide variety of areas, including fisheries, petroleum and mining, forestry, environmental, international, monetary, public sector, welfare, labor, and health economics.
 Our 12 full-time faculty members are dedicated teachers and active researchers in these fields and are keen to share their passion for economics with their students.

 Description of program

 - Graduate diploma - Disciplinary graduate diplomas provide an opportunity to acquire additional academic credentials at the graduate level without committing to a full master’s program.
 These programs allow students to expand on their knowledge of a particular discipline and may also be used for professional development within their careers.

 - MA – Although building on strong theoretical foundations, the focus of the MA program is applied economics.
 The course route, which can be completed in one year, involves two semesters of courses and a research essay.
 The thesis option involves courses and a dissertation and can be completed in two years.

 Minimum admission requirements

-- Graduate diploma, MA – Bachelor's degree (minimum second class) in economics or a closely related field (international graduate students are strongly encouraged to submit a valid GRE score report)
+- Graduate diploma, MA – Bachelor's degree (minimum second class) in economics or a closely related field (international applicants are strongly encouraged to submit a valid GRE score report)

 Graduate diploma, MA

 Graduate diploma: 1 year

 February 1 (Canadian) for Fall admission